5 Things You Can Do

-When a friend or loved one is living with a painful illness it can be difficult to know how best we can help.
+5 Things you can do for someone living with chronic pain, when it comes to a friend or loved one it can be difficult to know how best we can help.
 Painful conditions can vary in intensity from day to day, the symptoms can come and go and are often not visible.
-Here are 5 ways you can help your friend or loved one.

 Offer to make meals, help with food shopping, pick up the dry cleaning and make time to be patient and listen if your friend or loved one wants to talk or ask for your opinion or help – it might take them time to put their thoughts into words.